This post may contain affiliate links. Please see our disclosure policy.

 Peach jam is the recipe I reach for when I have a few too-soft peaches that won’t last another day.
 Peaches are low in natural pectin, so most jam recipes either add a box of pectin for a quick set or cook a little longer for a softer, old-fashioned spread.

 You can play with the flavor endlessly here.
-Peaches take beautifully to other berries, warm baking spices, or a little chili heat, so it’s worth keeping a few variations on the shelf.
+Peaches take beautifully to other berries, warm baking spices, or a little chili heat, so it’s worth keeping a few different jars on the shelf instead of settling on just one.

 Peach Jam